-In this chapter, several important geometric terms are included which holds extreme importance in the later grades.
-The topics that are introduced not only will help students to build a foundation in geometry but will also help them to grasp the higher level concepts in the later grades easily.
+In this chapter, several important geometric terms are included, which hold extreme importance in higher classes.
+The topics that are introduced will not only help students to build a foundation in geometry but will also help them to grasp the higher-level concepts in the later grades easily.

 The main topics covered here are-

 Basic Definitions in Geometry

 |It determines a location and is usually determined by a capital letter.